F-Zero GX/AX – 2003 Developer Interviews

 Nagoshi: Right.
 So far Sega had always created the hardware for each game, so I guess in that sense it was a new experience for me.

 —You’re still in early stages of development?

 Nagoshi: Yes.
-Nintendo has just pretty much okayed the design drafts.
-At the conference last month we said that since the hardware evolved, the software would need to evolve as well.
+Nintendo has pretty much okayed the design drafts.
+At the conference last month we said that since the hardware has evolved, the software would need to evolve as well.
 But they told us to really have a grasp on the direction.
-Of course visually and technically, but they meant that “F-Zero feel”, that what made the series special.
-We made some prototype screens and they were satisfied with them.
+Of course visually and technically, but they meant that “F-Zero feel”, what made the series special.
+We made some prototype screens and they liked them.
 Of course we wanted some of that Sega originality in there.
 Giving that up was not an option.
 Especially with arcade games there’s a certain pride involved on our end.
-We want to create the whole package that will give players what they expect.
+We want to create the whole package to give players what they're expecting.

 —How was the work divided between Nintendo and Amusement Vision?

 Nagoshi: We create the design.
 Once it has taken shape, we submit it to Nintendo for review.
 That’s the workflow.

 —Have there been any arguments between the two companies?

 Nagoshi: If anything, we get a lot of freedom.
 I was a bit worried in the beginning.
 If they wanted to handle everything, it would’ve been better if they did the development themselves.
 Since they chose us as a partner we wanted a chance to show what we can do.
 I was worried it would become a tug-of-war situation, but then they said “Since you’ve done the design, you can create the basic game.”
 “Well, we’ll do our best!” (laughs).

 —Was this new illustration (see above) done by Amusement Vision?